Air mattresses offer comfort and convenience at an affordable price

 Some air mattresses are very basic, just blow up rectangles, but other air mattresses have extra features, such as raised bumpers or built-in pillows.
 Many people like those features because they help keep your bedding -- and your body -- from falling off the air bed if it's not up against a wall.
 Parents of small children are particularly complimentary of air beds with bumpers as they feel that those bumpers give their child a feeling of security.

-A final difference among air mattresses is the way they inflate.
-The pump that blows up the mattress may be built-in or separate, and it may run on standard household current, battery power or muscle power (like a bicycle pump).
+All blow-up mattresses, regardless of what they are used for, have one thing in common: they‘re inflated with a pump -- although some sleep pads are then topped off by blowing into a valve.
+The pump that blows up the mattress may be built-in or a separate unit, and it may run on standard household current, battery power or muscle power (like a bicycle pump).
 Some mattresses do not actually come with a pump, which can be both a plus and a minus: you have to purchase the pump separately, but you can choose the type that's most convenient for you, and if it breaks you don't have to replace the whole mattress.

-We did not find any professional comparison tests of air mattresses, so we evaluated them based mainly on user reviews from retail sites like Amazon.com, Walmart.com and Cabelas.com, a major retailer of camping and outdoor equipment.
+We did not find any professional comparison tests of air mattresses, but we did find an interesting chart at SleepLiketheDead.com of the top six air mattresses based upon a large survey of owner satisfaction.
+However, there are no in-depth reviews of those mattresses there, so we evaluated air beds based mainly on user reviews from retail sites like Amazon.com, Walmart.com and Moosejaw.com, a major retailer of camping and outdoor equipment.
 We looked at what users had to say about how comfortable each mattress is to sleep on, as well as how easy it is to set up and to break down for storage.
 We also paid a lot of attention to durability: how well the mattress holds air during the night and how likely it is to develop problems, such as a leak or a pump failure.
-Our top-rated air mattresses offer the best combination of comfort, durability and ease of use.
+The result is our top-rated air mattresses that offer the best combination of comfort, durability and ease of use.